Cuban Bread Recipe – Pan Cubano

 Another option is to simply toast slices of Cuban bread and serve them with butter or jam for breakfast.
 The slightly sweet flavor of the bread pairs perfectly with salty butter or tomato chutney.

-Finally, consider serving black bean bean soup or as a side to a plate of rice and beans.
+Finally, consider serving Cuban black beans as a side or with a plate of red beans and rice.
 The soft, airy texture of the bread is the perfect complement to these hearty and flavorful dishes.

 So, grab a warm slice of freshly baked Cuban bread and enjoy it however you like.
 And remember, the possibilities are endless!